nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ![](images/editCommandStepOne.png)

 Step 2.
 The user executes `programme edit /p 1 /d 1 /x 1` to delete the first exercise in the first day of the first programme.
-The programme first retrieves the given day with `ProgrammeList#getDay()`.
+The programme first retrieves the given programme with `ProgrammeList#getProgramme()`, then retrieves the day with `Programme#getDay()`.

 ![](images/editCommandStepTwo.png)